dojo4/policy/hr.md

 When you receive your dojo4 email address, you will be added to the nuclear@dojo4.com email list.
 Any email written to that address will be received by everyone else at dojo4.
 There are a few other lists, as well, that you will be added to on an as needed basis.

 ##Status emails
 Everyone at dojo4 also belongs to the status@dojo4.com email list.
-Please write to this address every morning with your status in the subject heading.
-This email will be received by each person at dojo4 and is meant to act as a status report / mini-standup so that each person gets a general sense of what everyone else is doing that day and what the basic structure of their schedule is for the day.
+Please write to this address every morning with your status in the subject heading by 11am M-F. This email will be received by each person at dojo4 and is meant to act as a status report / mini-standup so that each person gets a general sense of what everyone else is doing that day and what the basic structure of their schedule is for the day.
 You’ll get a sense of the content and style by seeing other people’s status messages.
 It is important that everyone writes in a status message early-ish in the day: it allows us to avoid having to have unnecessary meetings, micromanagement, and allows us to help each other with one another’s work load.

 ##Tracking time
 Please track your real time spent on dojo4 projects everyday.
 This includes client and internal projects.
 And please post your time from the previous day in your morning’s status message.
 Once a week a time tracking report will be sent out that will include everyone’s time tracked.
 Please use this format for reporting time tracked in your status messages: